KDE/libkscreen/backends/kwayland/README.md

 # Design of libkscreen's Wayland backend

-This backend uses KWayland's OutputManagement protocol for enlisting and configuring devices.
+This backend uses KWayland's OutputManagement protocol for listing and configuring devices.
 This is described here.

-## Enlisting outputs
+## Listing outputs

 KScreen's outputs are created from KWayland::Client::OutputDevice objects, they copy the data into kscreen's Outputs, and update these objects.
 A list